AJPagan1/BuddycardsJS/README.md

 - `pack` must match a real pack id exactly
 - if the pack id is wrong, the booster box will not resolve correctly
-- booster boxes now render like Buddycards, with the display transforms applied in the `_1` block model instead of the item model
+- booster boxes render like Buddycards, with the display transforms applied in the `_1` block model instead of the item model

 ### Default booster box texture names

-If custom block texture paths are not provided, BuddycardsJS now looks for:
+If custom block texture paths are not provided, BuddycardsJS looks for:

 ```text
 textures/block/<set_path>/<set_name>_top.png